tpm2-software/tpm2-tools/man/tpm2_hash.1.md

 # EXAMPLES

-Hash a file with sha1 hash algorithm and save the hash and ticket to a file:
+## Hash a file with sha1 hash algorithm and save the hash and ticket to a file
 ```
 tpm2_hash -H e -g sha1 -o hash.bin -t ticket.bin data.txt
 ```